 Angles, Jutes and Saxons

-It was also at this time that the Angles, Jutes and Saxons began to get a foothold on post-Roman Britain.
+It was also at this time that the Angles, Jutes and Saxons began to get a foothold in post-Roman Britain.
 The Angles were members of a Germanic people who migrated to England from southern Denmark and founded the kingdoms of Northumbria, East Anglia and Mercia.
 These names are still in use today.
-Together with the Jutes, another Germanic tribe (who were from an area known as Jutland, the peninsular of land that “juts” out into the North Sea, forming the northern mainland of Denmark), and the Saxons, who were from Saxony (now a part of western Germany), they formed the Anglo Saxon peoples, who came to dominate the southern half of Britain for the next six centuries.
+Together with the Jutes, another Germanic tribe (who were from an area known as Jutland, the peninsular of land that “juts” out into the North Sea, forming the northern mainland of Denmark), and the Saxons, who were from Saxony (now a part of western Germany), they collectively formed the Anglo Saxon peoples, who came to dominate the southern half of Britain for the next six centuries.
 The Anglo Saxons founded the kingdoms of Sussex (South Saxon), Essex (East Saxon) and Middlesex (Middle Saxon), all of which are modern English counties.

 Probably the most important and influential of the Anglo Saxon kingdoms, however, was that of Wessex (West Saxon), which today comprises an area covered by the counties of Hampshire, Wiltshire, Somerset, Devon and parts of Cornwall, Gloucestershire, Oxfordshire and Berkshire.
 In essence, this area comprises central southern England, the area where most of the crop circles are found, and the area mostly covered by this website.
 More information about the Anglo Saxons and the area of Wessex can be found on the page entitled The Area of Wessex.